Chronology: Worst Ebola outbreak on record tests global response

 U.S. government orders five major airports to screen passengers from West Africa for fever.

 Oct.
-9 - WHO revises Ebola death toll to 3,865 out of 8,033 cases, says there is no evidence epidemic is being brought under control in West Africa.
+9 - WHO revises Ebola death toll to 3,865 out of 8,033 cases and says there is no evidence epidemic is being brought under control in West Africa.

 Britain to screen passengers entering country through London's two main airports and Eurostar rail link with Europe.

-Some lawmakers call for United States to ban travelers from the West African countries hit hardest by Ebola.
+Some lawmakers want United States to ban travelers from the West African countries hit hardest by Ebola.

 Oct.
 10 - WHO raises death toll to 4,033 out of 8,399 cases in seven countries.
 Most fatalities are in Liberia, Sierra Leone and Guinea.

 Oct.
-11 - Medical teams at New York's John F. Kennedy International airport begin screening travelers from three West African countries for Ebola symptoms.
+11 - Medical teams at New York's John F. Kennedy International airport begin screening travelers from three West African countries for symptoms of Ebola.

 Oct.
 12 - Nurse in Dallas tests positive for Ebola, becoming first person to contract the virus in the United States.
 Nina Pham was infected while caring for Duncan at Texas Health Presbyterian Hospital.

 Oct.
-14- At Heathrow, London's busiest airport, Britain begins screening travelers from West Africa.
+14- At Heathrow, London's busiest airport, Britain begins screening travelers from West Africa for signs of Ebola.

 Sudanese U.N. medical official who contracted Ebola in Liberia dies in German hospital.

 Oct.
-15 - Officials say second Texas nurse who treated Duncan has contracted Ebola.
+15 - Second Texas nurse who treated Duncan has contracted Ebola.
 Amber Vinson will be treated at Emory University Hospital in Atlanta.

-Authorities say Vinson took flight from Cleveland to Dallas/Fort Worth International Airport while running slight fever.
+France will start screening air passengers for Ebola if they arrive on flights from countries hit by the disease.

 WHO raises death toll to 4,493 people out of 8,997 cases; says epidemic still spreading in West Africa.